 • 12 hours

-Enjoy the highlights of Panama City and the Canal in approximately 6 hours by visiting: Ancon Hill: the highest point of the city with an amazing 360 view.
-Perfect for Pictures!!
-Miraflores Locks Visitor Center (Panama Canal) Casco Viejo: Colonial city built in 1673; today in the process to be restored Amador Causeway: artificial road built by the american military forces to protect the canal entrances or exits on both ends.
+Enjoy the highlights of Panama City and the Canal in approximately 6 hours by visiting: • Bridge of the Americas.
+This is a drive through at Ancon hill where you will find the administration building of the canal, the monument to the students killed in 1964 by the MP'S and the head to the view point at the bridge of the Americas. • Miraflores Locks Visitor Center (Panama Canal) • Casco Viejo: Colonial city built in 1673; today in the process to be restored • Amador Causeway: artificial road built by the american military forces to protect the canal entrances or exits on both ends.

 • 6 hours